bigodines/rotdetector/README.md

 # RotDetector

 This amazing piece of technology has been built to assist detection of code that is rotting.
-Hook it up to your CI/CD or build tool and simply add `BestBy MM/YYYY` to a comment.
+Hook it up to your CI/CD or build tool and simply add `BestBy MM/YYYY` or `TODO` (off by default) to a comment.
 RotDetector will parse (very quickly) all the files looking for expired notes and alert on those.

 ## Quickstart